5 Tips for Reading a Business Contract

 Assumptions are really the most difficult part of any contract.
 You read a contract that includes a section on how the value of property is determined.
 Even if you think you know what has been written, ask for an example, or ask a question like, “Just to clarify, I think this means X. What do you think it means?”

-Don’t worry about appearing dumb or difficult; better to clarify now than find out later you and the other party were thinking of two different meanings.
+Don’t worry about appearing dumb or difficult; its better to clarify now than find out later you and the other party were thinking of two different meanings.

 Contracts are almost always written because verbal understandings can become misunderstandings.
 And verbal assumptions can't be taken to court if the contract falls apart.